marinoandrea/hangman-cli/README.md

 - **Lives**: The limit of the number of wrong guesses that the Player can make.

-- **State**: The state of the system describes the to be guessed word, all the wrongly guessed characters, the current progress of the word, the number of Lives and the configuration options.
+- **State**: The state of the system describes the to be guessed word, all the guessed characters, the current progress of the word, the number of Lives and the configuration options.

-- **Game instance**: A Game instance starts when a word has been chosen by the system and it ends when the Player has either guessed the word, or lost all its Lives while guessing the words.
+- **Game instance**: A Game instance starts when a word has been chosen by the system and it ends when the Player has either guessed the word or lost all its Lives.

 - **Game Character**: A Game Character is defined as an ASCII character in the range 97 - 122.

 - **Game Word**: A Game Word is any string containing only Game Characters.

-- **Game Dictionary**: A collection of files embedded in the program containing lists of Game Words classified by their _Difficulty_ into three groups(easy, medium, hard).
+- **Game Dictionary**: A collection of files embedded in the program containing lists of Game Words classified by their Difficulty into three groups(easy, medium, hard).
-  The groups are determined based of the median difficulty of words in one file.
+  The groups are determined based on the median difficulty of words in one file.

 ### References